microsoft/WhatTheHack/030-ConversationalAI/Coach/Readme.md

  Helpfully this is helpful to you.
-And we are also welcome your contribution.
-Please feel free to submit Issue/Pull request to this repo.
+We welcome your contributions if there is something to improve or add.
+Please feel free to submit Issues/Pull requests to this repo.